josh-howes/hccpy/README.md

 # hccpy

-Hierachical Condition Categories Python Package.
+Hierarchical Condition Categories Python Package.

-This module implements the [Hierachical Condition Categories](https://www.cms.gov/cciio/resources/forms-reports-and-other-resources/downloads/ra-march-31-white-paper-032416.pdf) that are used for adjusting risks for the Medicare population.
+This module implements the [Hierarchical Condition Categories](https://www.cms.gov/cciio/resources/forms-reports-and-other-resources/downloads/ra-march-31-white-paper-032416.pdf) that are used for adjusting risks for the Medicare population.
 The original SAS implementation can be found [here](https://www.nber.org/data/cms-risk-adjustment.html).

 The latest version is 0.1.10 which was released on 04/10/2024.